 Marion's note: I scanned the pages of Gretchen's booklet into PDF files.
 To make it easier to view the files, I have divided her Memories of the 50th General Hospital into five separate files.

-Memories of the 50th General Hospital - 1st part
+Memories of the 50th General Hospital - I combined all the files into one today - update 4-3-2015

 Women in Military Service for Americas - Memorial Dedication - Washington D.C.